mashiike/lambdag/README.md

 [definition.asl.json](https://github.com/mashiike/lambdag/blob/main/_examples/definition.asl.json)

-and, The Lambda function that this state machine calls is written as follows
+and, The Lambda function that this state machine invokes is written as follows

 ```go
 package main